Skier's Thumb (cont.)

 - Checking for point tenderness over certain bony spots of the hand that may indicate fracture

-the hand to make sure no bones are broken
+- X-ray of the hand to make sure no bones are broken

 - Examining the rest of the arm for any associated injuries to your wrist, forearm, elbow, and shoulder